Mapping between the classical and pseudoclassical models of a relativistic spinning particle in external bosonic and fermionic fields. I: Mapping into Lagrangian with a local supersymmetry

-and, thereby, we can obtain the missing terms (\ref{eq:9q}) in our map.
-Although we have obtained here the equation of motion for the odd spinor, Eq.\,(\ref{eq:9h}), a similar equation can be obtained for the even spinor $\psi_{\alpha}$ by changing Grassmann parity of the spinors $(f_{0}^{(0)}\!, f_{1}^{(0)})$ and $(f_0^{(1)}\!, f_1^{(1)})$ in the decomposition (\ref{eq:9a}) to the opposite one.
+and, thereby, we can obtain the missing terms (\ref{eq:9q}) in our map (for the proper time gauge $e = 1/m$).
+Although we have obtained here the equation of motion for the odd spinor $\theta_{\alpha}$, Eq.\,(\ref{eq:9h}), a similar equation can be obtained for the even spinor $\psi_{\alpha}$ by changing Grassmann parity of the spinors $(f_{0}\!, f_{1})$ and $(f_{\frac{1}{2}}\!, f_{\frac{3}{2}})$ in the decomposition (\ref{eq:9a}) to the opposite one.